-TGK provides two separate types of grants; a crisis grant that pays basis living expenses directly, and a matching grant that matches funds raised by a restaurant team on your behalf.
+TGK provides two separate types of grants – crisis grants that pay basic living expenses directly, and matching grants that match funds raised by a restaurant team on the behalf of a worker in need.

 TGK is accepting grant applications from individuals in the restaurant industry for themselves, on behalf of another member of the industry or an immediate dependent (spouse, child) as listed on tax returns.
 Applications will be processed and reviewed promptly with funding being allocated immediately thereafter.